-Ever wonder why the corporate credit manager always looks like he/she needs a day off?
+Ever wonder why the corporate credit manager always looks as though he/she needs a day off?

-Think about it; how many professionals hold the primary responsibility of driving a company’s top-line while at the same time ensuring that each of these “sales” comes to a successful conclusion having payment received in an acceptable period?
-A case could be made that the Credit Manager is the most important professional within the organization except for one…
+Contemplate how many professionals hold the primary responsibility of driving a company’s top line while at the same time ensuring that each of these “sales” end successfully having payment received within terms?
+A case could be made that the Credit Manager is the most important professional within the organization apart from one…

-We aren’t talking about the super sales guy, or the CFO, or the Ops manager, or the IT director, or virtually anyone else in the organization except maybe the CEO.
+Consideration could be made of the super sales guy, or the CFO, or the Ops manager, or the IT director, or the HR director….

 Credit management is equal parts science and art.
-The professional credit manager knows that not all companies are creditworthy, but simply denying credit takes little skill and will infringe on top-line performance.
-Conversely, accepting all orders takes even less skill and will certainly lead to higher bad debt losses and margin erosion.
+The professional credit manager knows that not all companies are credit worthy, but simply denying credit takes little skill and will constrain top line performance.
+Conversely, accepting all orders takes even less skill and will certainly lead to unacceptable bad debt losses and margin erosion.
 The Credit Manager is one of the most important assets of any organization.

 Free Tools Offered by CreditInsurance.com

-Back in 2000, I had the opportunity to illustrate this point to a long-term client.
+Back in 1998, I had the opportunity to illustrate this point to a long-term client.
 I have recanted this tale of the credit manager frequently over the years.
-At that time, I held the position of Chief Underwriter for the world’s largest provider of trade credit insurance here in North America.
+At that time, I was the chief underwriter and commercial director of the world’s largest provider of trade credit insurance in North America.
 One of my visits took me to Florida.
-The CEO of this relatively large and growing jewelry manufacturing company asked me a simple question as he knew that I had visited scores of companies over the years and held a broad perspective on the subject.
-It was during the wrap up session he asked; where should the Credit Manager be positioned in this organization?
+The CEO of this relatively large and growing jewelry manufacturing company asked me a simple question.
+He knew that I had visited scores of companies over the years and held a broad perspective on the subject.
+It was during the wrap up session he asked; where should the Credit Manager be positioned in his organization?

-The broader management team seemed a bit surprised by my response, so I began to ask them a couple of questions.
+The broader management team in the room seemed a bit surprised by my response.
+This changed when I began to ask a couple of questions.

-We had some additional exchanges, but clearly, the management team understood my point regarding the importance of having a professional Credit Manager in that role.
+Additional elaboration was provided, and the management team came to understand my point regarding the importance of having a highly skilled professional in that role.

-I had known the CEO of this company for many years and I reminded him that when he started the business, he wore multiple hats; CEO, CFO, Sales Director, Ops Director, Credit & Collection Manager, HR Director, etc. Effectively, each hat represented a Board level position.
+I had known the CEO of this company for several years and reminded him that when he started the business, he wore multiple hats; CEO, CFO, Sales Director, Ops Director, Credit & Collection Manager, HR Director, etc. Effectively, each hat represented a Board-level position.
 As his enterprise grew, he brought on professionals within each discipline.
 I asked him who he thought today most closely emulated his efforts and responsibilities during those formative years?
-He responded; “Dave, my Credit Manager.”
+He responded, “Dave, my Credit Manager.”

 When I asked the CEO what his main reasons for investing in trade credit insurance more than 10 years earlier, he provided a straightforward response.
 To paraphrase- I used the policy to help with my bank line as they advanced at a higher rate if my receivables were insured.
-However, the real driver was sales associated with the credit lines I offered our customers in which I could be more aggressive.
-Also, at that time I didn’t have the resources to staff a deep credit department, and it was more cost-effective to rent one.”
+However, the real driver was higher sales associated with the credit lines I offered our customers in which I could be more aggressive.
+Also, at that time I didn’t have the resources to staff a deep credit department, and it was more cost effective to rent one.

-“Dave” the Credit Manager approached me after the meeting and thanked me for my assessment and personal insight.
+The Credit Manager approached me after the meeting and thanked me for my assessment and personal insight.
 He confided in me that he always believed that the CEO utilized trade credit insurance as a hedge against his capabilities and always viewed it as a personal threat.
-Each year he would recommend against continuing to acquire the credit insurance program.
+Each year he would recommend against continuing to invest in the credit insurance program.
 Subconsciously, he viewed trade credit insurance as a lack of confidence the CEO held regarding his personal credit management skills.
 The Credit Manager’s perception of credit insurance had always been the product was best suited for companies with weak trade credit management capabilities.
 Following our discussion, a new perception emerged as well as a new perspective of his value to the organization.

-This was the first time “Dave, the Credit Manager” had ever heard anyone speak from the trade credit insurance sector being so supportive of the Credit Manager role and the fundamental need of sound credit & collection management.
+This was the first time this Credit Manager had ever heard anyone speak about the trade credit insurance sector being so supportive of a strong Credit Manager role and the fundamental need of sound credit & collection management.
 He never thought about how the services associated with the trade credit insurance provider would be effective beyond the obvious indemnification of a loss which he never expected would occur under his watch.
-He never considered how this external company was a partner in trade credit, risk management, and asset utilization.
-A partner fully committed to helping alleviate his “stress” and to optimize the very important decisions he and his team took every day.
+He never considered how an external company would operate as a partner in trade credit management, risk management, and asset utilization.
+He saw a partner emerge fully committed to helping alleviate his stress and to optimize each important decision he and his team took every day.

-More than a partner, his trade credit insurance company was a fully integrated resource that brought thousands of additional manpower to his team; globally positioned in the management of credit risk, sales growth, debt recovery, and operational effectiveness.
+More than a partner, his trade credit insurance company was a fully integrated resource which brought additional manpower to his team; globally positioned in the management of credit risk, sales growth, debt recovery, and operational effectiveness.
 A partner with a local presence, expertise in the legal systems, cultural & language differences, economic insight, customer information, broad analytics, etc.

-He now looked at his challenges of running his under-funded, under-staffed, under-appreciated, and overstressed credit & collection department from the perspective of his CEO.
-The trade-credit insurer was an ally of the Credit Manager and his team, not a threat.
-The CEO was making the decision to invest in trade credit insurance on the basis that it represented the most cost-effective and cost-advantaged solution for the organization.
+He now looked at his challenges of running his under-funded, under-staffed, under-appreciated, and over stressed credit & collection department from the perspective of his CEO.
+The trade credit insurer was an ally of the Credit Manager and his team, not a threat.
+The CEO was making the decision to invest in trade credit insurance on the basis that it represented the most cost effective and cost advantaged solution for the organization.
 This Credit Manager became a believer that day, transformed from having a lack of confidence with trade credit insurance to a conviction of understanding its importance, capabilities and benefits.

-“Dave, the Credit Manager” became a believer that day, the myth that trade credit insurance being a threat to his existence lifted.
-No longer feeling threatened, he was now emboldened to more comprehensively utilize the services and resources of his trade credit insurance partner to drive top-line growth, improve DSO, maximize working capital utilization and protect the company’s cash flow, earnings, and capital.
+This Credit Manager became a believer that day, the myth that trade credit insurance being a threat to his existence lifted.
+No longer feeling threatened, he was now emboldened to more comprehensively utilize the services and resources of his trade credit insurance partner to drive top line growth, improve DSO, maximize working capital utilization and protect the company’s cash flow, earnings and capital.

-Dave called me a few months after that meeting on a cold day in January 2009 to tell me he had been promoted, received a nice raise, and found his stress level a bit lower.
-It was still high, but the perils of being a competent Credit Manager can never be eliminated because all risks can never be eliminated… only mitigated and managed.
+Dave called me a few months after that meeting on a cold day in January 1999 to tell me he had been promoted, received a nice raise, given more responsibility, and found his stress level a bit lower.
+The perils of being a competent Credit Manager can never be eliminated because all risks can never be eliminated… only mitigated and managed.
 He confided that trade credit insurance took on a new meaning and importance from that day forward.

-More importantly, he became a creative user of the services provided by the trade credit insurer while addressing more complex issues as the company continued to grow and his sector became challenged.
-Together they worked on solutions such as pseudo-PUTS, transactional supported L/Cs, pre-payments, leveraged risk sharing, and consignment transaction.
+This Credit Manager became a creative user of the services provided by the trade credit insurer while addressing more complex issues as the company continued to grow and his sector became more challenged.
+Together, solutions such as pseudo-PUTS, transactional supported L/Cs, pre-payments, leveraged risk sharing, and consignment transactions were developed.

-Fast forward 20 years, Dave would ultimately rise to President of the company, and he remains a strong advocate of trade credit insurance.
-His company is publicly traded with a very strong balance sheet and P&L. While the founder and Dave’s reasons to utilize trade credit insurance evolved over the years, its value and the cost benefits supported the growth and prosperity of their company… A mutual objective.
+Fast forward 20+ years, Dave would ultimately rise to President of the company, and he remains a strong advocate of trade credit insurance.
+His company is publicly traded with a very strong balance sheet and P&L. The founder and Dave’s reasons for utilizing trade credit insurance evolved over the years, its value and the cost benefits supported the growth and prosperity of their company… A mutual objective.

 Want to speak to a professional about your Credit Insurance needs?